jftesser/prompt-draw/README.md

 - In Firebase, go to Project Overview -> click the project name -> click the settings icon to go to project settings.
 - In Project Settings, copy (or create and copy) the configuration data in the curly braces (including the curly braces).
 - In `src/firebase`, create a file called `creds.ts` and paste the configuration data into the file.
-Format for json by replacing quotes as appropriate.
 - Open a new terminal from the root directory of your repo in VSCode, type `firebase login` to log in from the terminal
 - In terminal, type `firebase init` and select the id of the project you just made
     -  Choose to set up hosting, functions already exist in the repo (but you will be using them), do not set up github actions